Yoga Poses to Fight against Coronavirus

 Five yoga asana to fight coronavirus

-Fish pose is one of the significant immunity strengthening yoga pose that not only detoxifies you but also boosts your energy levels.
-Also, it gives you relief from the nasal congestion.
+Fish pose is one of the significant immunity strengthening yoga poses that detoxifies you and boosts your energy levels.
+Also, it gives you relief from nasal congestion.

 Stand erect, keeping your feet hip-width apart and keeping your spine upright.
 Inhale and stretch your arms above your head, and as you exhale, bend your upper torso from the hips n rest your arms near the toes.
 Relax your hips and bend your knees a little.
 You can also let your arms hanging if you want to give your hamstring a beautiful stretch.
 Stay in the pose for at least 10-12 breaths and then return to your normal position.

-Bridge pose is an excellent chest opener and opens your thymus gland, which regulates the growth of T-cells in your body.
-This helps create a secure defense system in your body, which is much needed in a coronavirus pandemic.
+The bridge pose is an excellent chest opener and opens your thymus gland, which regulates T-cells’ growth in your body.
+This helps create a secure defense system in your body, much needed in a coronavirus pandemic.
 Apart from that, it also reduces fatigue, insomnia, and backache.

 Downward dog pose